3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 1. When elements are changed in the DOM, the browser checks to see if other elements are being pushed around.
 When using transforms, the browser doesn't do this which makes it faster.
     * Add `display: inline-block` to your CSS rule
     * Add some lorem ipsum

 1. If you're doing a 3D transform, the computer's GPU is engaged, which is really fast
     - http://codepen.io/paulirish/pen/nkwKs (uses top/left position)
+	    - Ultimately, the element has to re-calculate every time the computer moves based on what is around it.
     - http://codepen.io/paulirish/pen/LsxyF (uses translate)
+		- Doesn't worry about what is around it.

 <br />